Occupational Therapy vs. Physical Therapy: Choosing the Field That's Best for You

 Salary Potential

 Here's one of the top considerations that people often have when looking at occupational therapy vs. physical therapy: pay.
 On average, the salaries for physical therapists and occupational therapists are quite close.
-In fact, the nationwide salaries for each profession break down this way, according to the Occupational Employment and Wage Statistics (OEWS) program:
+In fact, the nationwide salaries for each profession break down this way, according to the BLS in 2023:

 As you can see, both physical therapists and occupational therapists get paid well.
 But, on average, physical therapists make slightly more money than occupational therapists.